Moonrise, Hernandez, New Mexico

-Moonrise, Hernandez, New Mexico is a black-and-white photograph taken by Ansel Adams, late in the afternoon on November 1, 1941, from a shoulder of highway US 84 / US 285 in the unincorporated community of Hernandez, New Mexico.

-The photograph shows the Moon rising in a dominating black sky above a collection of modest dwellings, a church and a cross-filled graveyard, with snow-covered mountains in the background.
+Moonrise, Hernandez, New Mexico is a black-and-white photograph taken by Ansel Adams, late in the afternoon on November 1, 1941, from a shoulder of highway US 84 / US 285 in the unincorporated community of Hernandez, New Mexico, United States.
+The photograph shows the Moon rising in a dominating black sky with low clouds above a collection of modest dwellings, a church and a cross-filled graveyard, with snow-covered mountains in the background.
 Adams captured a single image, with the sunset lighting the white crosses and buildings.
-Art historian H. W. Janson called the photograph "a perfect marriage of straight and pure photography".
+Because Adams did not date the image, attempts have been made to determine a date from astronomical information in the photograph.
+It is one of Adams' most popular works.